jellyfin/jellyfin.org/docs/general/installation/truenas.md

 Click **Install** to open the Jellyfin application configuration screen.

 Application configuration settings are presented in several sections, each explained below.
-To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.
+To find specific fields, click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.

 ![Install Jellyfin Screen](/images/docs/install-truenas-3.png)

 ### Application Name Settings

 Accept the default value or enter a name in the **Application Name** field.
-In most cases use the default name, but if adding a second deployment of the application you must change this name.
+In most cases, use the default name, but if adding a second deployment of the application you must change this name.

 Accept the default version number in **Version**.
 When a new version becomes available, the application has an update badge.